-A pop-up timer found in a turkey or chicken normally has four parts:
+A pop-up timer found in a turkey or chicken normally has four parts (see image above):

-- The outer case (typically white or light blue)
+- B: The outer case (typically white or light blue)

-- A blob of soft metal similar to solder
+- D: Piece of soft metal similar to solder

-The soft metal (shown in gray in the diagram) is solid at room temperature and turns to a liquid (melts) at about 185 degrees Fahrenheit (85 degrees Celsius).
-When the metal turns to a liquid, it frees the end of the red stick that had been trapped in the metal.
-The spring pops the red stick up and you know the turkey is done!
+The soft metal (D in the image) is solid at room temperature but turns to a liquid (melts) at about 165 degrees Fahrenheit (73 degrees Celsius).
+When the metal melts, it releases the red stick (A) and the spring (C) pops up the stick so you know the turkey is done.

 One little-known fact is that these timers are reusable.
-If you dip the tip in hot water it will re-melt the metal and you can push the pop-up piece back into the metal.
-Then let it cool, and the pop-up piece will be back in its original position -- ready to use again!
+If you dip the tip in hot water it will re-melt the metal and you can push the pop-up piece back into place.
+Then let it cool, and the pop-up piece will be back in its original position — ready to use again.